A Brief Guide to the APD

 five peptide sequences that are most similar to your input.
 The program will calculate a

-similarity score and displays the differences between the input and database
+similarity score and displays the differences between the input and stored

 The APD also provides statistical information on peptide sequence,